flatpak/flatpak-docs/docs/introduction.rst

   users can easily browse, install, run and use Flatpak applications through their existing desktop environment and tools.
-- **Space efficiency**: Flatpak deduplicates libraries and other files used by multiple applications to save to save megabytes or even gigabytes worth of storage depending on the amount of applications installed.
+- **Space efficiency**: Flatpak deduplicates libraries and other files used by multiple applications to save megabytes or even gigabytes worth of storage depending on the amount of applications installed.
 - **Delta updates**: only changed files are downloaded for updates.